vastdevblog/octopress/source/_posts/2012-05-14-generating-unique-junit-test-names-with-testng-data-providers.markdown

 Because of the large number of unit tests (hundreds of them) it just wasn't an option to list each unit test individually in either code or within a TestNG `testng.xml` file (although one could in theory generate this file at build time).

-So the week-end I decided that it was time to take another look at this.
+So over the week-end I decided that it was time to take another look at this.

-I immediately thought the TestNG `@DataProvider` annotation was a great fit our use case, where we "feed" a test payload and expected result pair for each test so I implemented the following:
+I immediately thought the TestNG `@DataProvider` annotation was a great fit for our use case, where we "feed" a test payload and expected result pair for each test so I implemented the following:

 ``` java
 public class CarsAndTravelIT {